CatchNip/mcp-selenium-grid/README.md

 ### 📖 Usage

-The MCP Selenium Grid provides a REST API for creating and managing browser instances.
+The MCP Selenium Grid provides a Web API for creating and managing browser instances.
 The server runs on `localhost:8000` and exposes MCP endpoints at `/mcp`.

 ### MCP Client Configuration